Lâm Quang Thi: Early life and family

-Lam was born in Bac Lieu in 1932 to a family of wealthy landowning farmers.
-Lam's parents met through a matchmaker and married two years before he was born.
-Lam's father came from a family of Cao Dai adherents while his mother was a Roman Catholic.
+Thi was born in Bac Lieu on 7 May 1932, to a family of wealthy landowning farmers.
+Thi's parents met through a matchmaker and married two years before he was born.
+Thi's father came from a family of Cao Dai adherents while his mother was a Roman Catholic.
 His maternal grandfather was one of the richest Chinese landowners in Bac Lieu at the turn of the 20th century.
-Lam's parents separated in 1937 after their fourth child was born, and his mother took their four children back down to her hometown in Tam Vu.
-After completing his primary education there, Lam was sent to Can Tho for his secondary education, where he enrolled into the Phan Thanh Gian College after passing through its tough entrance examinations.
+His parents separated in 1937 after their fourth child was born, and his mother took their four children back down to her hometown in Tam Vu.
+After completing his primary education there, Thi was sent to Can Tho for his secondary education, where he enrolled into the Phan Thanh Gian College after passing through its tough entrance examinations.

 Military service

-Lam graduated from the National Military Academy, in Da Lat, South Vietnam.
+He joined the Vietnamese National Army in 1950 and graduated from the National Military Academy, in Da Lat.
 He held the positions of Commander of the RVNAF Artillery Training Center, Commander of the Artillery in I Corps, Deputy Commander, RVNAF Artillery; Commander, 9th Infantry Division; and Commander of the Vietnamese National Military Academy.

-On 10 March 1972 he replaced Nguyễn Văn Hiếu as deputy commander of I Corps.
+On 10 March 1972, he replaced Nguyễn Văn Hiếu as deputy commander of I Corps.

-Last position until 4 1975: Commander in Chief of Army Corps I Forward Command.